 In 1986, state agencies and political subdivisions of the State of North Dakota joined together to form the North Dakota Insurance Reserve Fund (NDIRF), a public entity risk pool currently operating as a common risk management and insurance program for the state and over 2,000 political subdivisions.
 The school district pays an annual premium to NDIRF for its general liability, automobile and public assets insurance coverage.
-The coverage by NDIRF is limited to losses of \$2,000,000 per occurrence for general liability and \$1,000,000 for automobile.
+The coverage by NDIRF is limited to losses of ten million dollars per occurrence for general liability and automobile and \$130,301 for mobile equipment and portable projects.

 The District also participates in the North Dakota Fire and Tornado Fund and the State Bonding Fund.
 The District pays an annual premium to the Fire and Tornado Fund to cover property damage to buildings and personal property.
 Replacement cost coverage is provided by estimating replacement cost in consultation with the Fire and Tornado Fund.
-The Fire and Tornado Fund is reinsured by a third-party insurance carrier for losses in excess of \$1,000,000 per occurrence during a 12 month period.
-The State Bonding Fund currently provides the school district with a blanket fidelity bond coverage in the amount of \$675,000 for its employees.
+The Fire and Tornado Fund is reinsured by a third-party insurance carrier for losses in excess of two million dollars per occurrence during a 12-month period.
+The State Bonding Fund currently provides the school district with a blanket fidelity bond coverage in the amount of two million dollars for its employees.
 The State Bonding Fund does not currently charge any premium for this coverage.

-The District has worker's compensation with the Department of Workforce Safety and Insurance; and purchases commercial insurance for employee health and accident insurance.
+The District has worker's compensation with the Workforce, Safety and Insurance and purchases commercial insurance for employee health and accident insurance.

 Settled claims resulting from these risks have not exceeded insurance coverage in any of the past three fiscal years.